Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Background

 The separation of word problems over solvable and non-solvable groups rests on the widely-held conjecture that $TC^0\neq NC^1$~\cite{arora_barak_2009}, combined with the result that word problems of solvable groups belong to $TC^0$:

 \begin{theorem}[\cite{barrington_nc1_1992}, Theorem 8] The word problem for any solvable group is in $TC^0$. \end{theorem}

 A recent work analyses the expressivity of diagonal SSMs by demonstrating that the individual computations in the SSM can be emulated by $\text{logspace-uniform } TC^0$ circuits, under the assumption that the numerical representation capacity is logarithmic in the sequence length.
-Concretely, it is $O(\log n)$.

 \begin{theorem}[\cite{merrill_illusion_2024}, Theorem 4.4] Every fixed depth log-precision diagonal SSM can be emulated by a logspace-uniform $TC^0$ circuit. \end{theorem}

 This is the main upper bound we refer to in the paper, and is what we mean when we say that \emph{non-solvable automata cannot be emulated by diagonal SSMs}, which is implied by combining the strict inclusion $\text{logspace-uniform } TC^0\subset TC^0$ with the conjectured $TC^0 \cap NC^1\neq \emptyset$, and utilizing Theorem~\ref{the:merill}.
 This bound rests on an unproven conjecture, but it is supported by significant experimental evidence~\cite{merrill_illusion_2024,cirone_theoretical_2024,grazzi2024unlocking,sarrof2024expressivecapacitystatespace,terzic2025sdssm}\footnote{Using tools from \emph{rough path theory},~\citep{cirone_theoretical_2024} prove the restrictiveness of diagonal time-variant SSMs as compared to dense ones without relying on unproven circuit complexity conjectures.}.